davidjohnmaccallum/My-Work-Journal/README.md

 30 October 2018

-Developers can fall in the trap of treating NFRs (eg program efficiency, elegant code, excellent documentation, smooth build pipeline, zero errors) as more important than FRs.
+Developers can fall in the trap of treating Non-Functional Requirements (eg program efficiency, elegant code, excellent documentation, smooth build pipeline, zero errors) as more important than Functional  Reuqirements.
 NFRs and FRs need to be prioritised against Business Outcomes.

 # Making work visible